Last Updated on October 31, 2022 by Ryleigh Stangness

 If you're new to online sales, it's okay to start small and grow your online presence from there.
 If there are certain items that are on a special promotion, or you're offering a holiday package or special, you can start by just offering that selection of items online.
 This helps you see how customers react and lets you ease into the world of ecommerce, without missing out on sales opportunities.

 Another way you can simplify your ecommerce sales is by sticking to local sales with pickup or delivery options, so you don't need to worry about shipping delays and coordination.
-Many customers like having the option to support local businesses by shopping online and either waiting for a delivery to their homes or doing curbside pickup.
-While COVID has posed a lot of challenges to businesses, it has also opened the door to new ways of serving customers and encouraged creative sales tactics, from all types of businesses.
+Many customers like having the option to pick up instead of waiting or having to shop inside- a habit many of us held onto since the era of curbside pickup.

 If you do offer shipping options, consider the potential shipping constraints the increase in sales might cause.
-Especially after we witnessed large delays in shipments during the spring as online shopping increased due to COVID.
-While the postal service and major delivery agents are most likely expecting an increase in online orders this fall and winter, it doesn't hurt to take a conservative approach when determining your shipping cutoff dates, especially if you're launching your promotions early.
+While the postal service and major delivery agents are most likely expecting an increase in online orders around this time, it doesn't hurt to take a conservative approach when determining your shipping cutoff dates, especially if you're launching your promotions early.

 Here are some ideas on the types of updates that are important to share with your customers:

 - When your sales or promotions are happening

 - What your shipping or purchase cutoff is before the holidays

 - How they can purchase from you "“ either online or in-person